aerobatic/website/content/docs/custom-domains-ssl.md

 * Use a service called [ARecord](http://www.arecord.net/) which provides a static IP address to assign to an `A` record.
 Their service will redirect requests from the apex to `www` sub-domain.

 {{% alert warning %}}
-**ALERT:** These redirect solutions only work for an **http** request, NOT **https**.
+These redirect solutions only work for an **http** request, NOT **https**.
 If a user types "yourdomain.com" into their browser, the above solution will work since the browser defaults to http in the absence of a protocol.
 But the **ONLY** way to make `https://yourdomain.com` work is to use one of the aforementioned DNS providers that support `ANAME` or `ALIAS` record types.
 {{% /alert %}}

 ### Cloudflare Setup {#cloudflare}